 7 October, 6:30 – 8pm, Cockpit Arts Deptford

 The rise of ceramics in contemporary art is seemingly unstoppable.
-Join three leading ceramic artists in their studios to discover how each is pushing the boundaries of work in clay.
-Featuring Nico Conti, Leah Jensen and Anja Lubach.
+Join two leading ceramic artists in their studios to discover how each is pushing the boundaries of work in clay.
+Featuring Nico Conti and Anja Lubach.

 Extraordinary British Millinery

 8 October, 6.30 – 8pm, Cockpit Arts Holborn